 Summary of Changes and How to Save Time and Money

-Wilson & Associates, CPAs HUD Audit Guide – 2018 and Summary of Changes
+Wilson & Associates, CPAs 2019 HUD Audit Guide – Summary of Changes

-The following are areas of legislative and administrative changes that occurred in 2018:
+The following are areas of legislative and administrative changes:

-The Operating Cost Adjustment Factors (OCAF) for 2018 were published in the Federal Register.
+On November 23, 2018, The Operating Cost Adjustment Factors (OCAF) for 2019 were published in the Federal Register.
 These factors are used for adjusting or establishing Section 8 rents under the Multifamily Assisted Housing Reform and Affordability Act of 1997 (MAHRA), as amended, for projects assisted with Section 8 Housing Assistance Payments.
-The factors are effective February 11, 2018.
+The factors are effective February 11, 2019.

 It is now available on HUD User at https://www.huduser.gov/portal/datasets/muaf.html